Structure of non-negative posets of Dynkin type $\mathbb{A}_n$: Main results

-(ii) Assume that $J$ is principal, i.e., the Hasse digraph $\CH(J)$ is $2$-regular with at least two sinks.
-Now there are two possibilities: degree of vertex $n$ in the quiver $\CH(I)$ equals one or two.
-If $\deg(n)=1$, then $I$ is indefinite, as it contains (as a subposet) a poset of the shape $\CF_1$, $\CF_2$, $\CF_3$ or $\CF_4$ given in \Cref{tbl:indefposets}.
+(ii) Assume that $J$ is principal, i.e., $\ov \CH(J)$ is a cycle graph and $\CH(J)$ has at least two sinks.
+There are two possibilities: degree of vertex $n$ in the graph $\ov\CH(I)$ equals either one or two.
+In the first case the poset $I$ is indefinite, as it contains a subposet $\CF_1$, $\CF_2$, $\CF_3$ or $\CF_4$.
+In the second case, $\ov \CH(I)$ is a cycle graph and $\CH(I)$ contains the identical number of sinks as $\CH(J)$.
+Therefore, by \Cref{thm:digraphdegmax2}\ref{thm:digraphdegmax2:cycle:multsink}, $I$ is principal and statement \ref{lemma:pathext:princ} follows.